Acceptable Use Policy

 · attaching devices to the network or to any system on the network that disrupt the normal activity of the network (for example, wireless routers, servers, or other network appliances, which can block normal network access for others)

-The CUA Campus Network and associated computing resources may not be used for private financial gain.
+The University Campus Network and associated computing resources may not be used for private financial gain.

 IV.
 Preserve the Privacy of Others